armaanhammer/lock-challenge/README.md

 My goals in completing this challenge are:
 * To generate useful code
-* To create documentation I would want to have if I were handed the project.
+* To create documentation I would like to reference.
-* To log my process throughout.
+* To log my process throughout in a way that is useful and that demonstrates how I solve problems.